 Urine is produced by the kidneys as they filter waste from the blood.
-Salts and other minerals in urine may often clump together and form small kidney stones.
+Salts and other minerals in urine may often clump together and form small stones, which in due course of time requires kidney stones treatment in Kharadi.
 This can be as small as a sugar crystal or as large as a ping pong ball, but they go unnoticed until they create a blockage.
 If they break free and push into the ureters, the small ducts that lead to the bladder, they can cause immense pain.

 Reasons for Kidney Stone:

 While several factors can increase your risk of kidney stones, there is rarely a single cause.

 When your urine contains more crystal-forming substances like calcium, oxalate, and uric acid than the fluid in your urine can dilute, kidney stones form.
 At the same time, your urine can be deficient in substances that prevent crystals from holding together, allowing kidney stones to form.

 Signs and Symptoms

 A kidney stone normally does not cause symptoms until it travels around within your kidney or passes through your ureters, which are the tubes that bind your kidneys and bladder.
 If it gets stuck in the ureters, it can obstruct urine flow and cause the kidney to swell and the ureter to spasm, all of which can be extremely painful.
 You can experience the following signs and symptoms at that time: